Write It Right: Documentation and authorization requirements for automotive repair dealers

 • Oral - voice communication, whether in person, by telephone, or by any electronic manner where voice can be heard.
 (CCR § 3352(g))

-• Work order - a paper or electronic document that contains the authorized estimate for a specific job, the repairs requested by the customer, and the vehicle’s odometer reading.
+• Work order - a paper or electronic document that contains the repairs requested by the customer, the estimate for a specific job, the customer's auhtorization of the estimate, and the vehicle’s odometer reading.
 (BPC § 9884.7(a)(2), CCR § 3352(b))

 • Invoice - a paper or electronic document provided to the customer upon completion of all repairs that contains the final price for parts and labor for a specific job.
 (BPC § 9884.8, CCR § 3352(c))